 Autumn on the farm was so beautiful.
 This was a busy time for our family.
 The fruits had to be stored safely away in our cellars and the fruit and nut trees had to be prepared for the winter.
 The barns had to be prepared for the winter too; full of hay to the brim and very well insulated to keep all of our animals nice and warm.

-The grownups used to collect all the leaves into these huge piles and they used to let us run really fast and then jump into them.
+The grownups used to collect all the leaves in the orchard into these huge piles and they used to let us run really fast and then jump into them.
 I still remember the feeling of falling into these massive, soft beds of leaves.
 I remember the smell too.

 This was all usually done before the first frost.
 But the first frost, oh my goodness, it was magical.
 My brother and I used to imagine that it was made out of real silver and diamonds.
 It shimmered beautifully in the morning sunshine.